Guarding the Sense Doors

 Guarding the sense doors includes identifying and abandoning all unnecessary unwholesome contacts in one’s environment, unwholesome habits, and any circumstances that lead to the unwholesome propagation of thoughts.

-For the circumstances that one cannot avoid, one needs to learn how to make contact with them without increasing disturbances in one’s life, in order to avoid getting entangled in greed, aversion, or unknowing.
+For the circumstances that one cannot avoid, one needs to learn how to make contact with them without increasing disturbances in one’s life, in order to avoid getting entangled in greed, aversion, or ignorance.

 As one advances in the practice, the emphasis will change from guarding the senses from the objects of the “World" to guarding from the danger of the sense doors themselves.
 In other words, clinging to the Five Aggregates as me, myself or mine.